John Hurst (archaeologist): Biography

-He was also notable founder of societies.
+He was also notable as a founder of societies.
 He established with Maurice Beresford the Deserted Mediaeval Village Research Group from which sprang the Society for Medieval Archaeology founded in 1957, in which he filled almost every office, including President; he then led the formation of the Post-Medieval Ceramic Research Group which turned itself into the Society for Post-Medieval Archaeology, of which he also became president.
 He was elected a Fellow of the Society of Antiquaries in 1958, and was a vice president from 1969 to 1973.
 He was elected a Fellow of the British Academy in 1987 and was awarded an honorary doctorate by the University of York.
 For many years he lectured on medieval pottery at a series of seminars at Morley College in London.

 Personal life

 Hurst married Gillian Duckett in 1955, one of the excavators at Wharram Percy.
 They had two daughters Francesca and Tamara.
 Gillian died in 1971.

 He retired in 1987 to Great Casterton, Rutland.
 On 9 March 2003 he was attacked by two men near his home and died of his injuries on 29 April.
 One of his attackers received five years for manslaughter for an "unjustified, unprovoked homophobic attack".